libresh/libre.sh/doc/getting-started-as-a-hoster.md

 Just like a mailman is not supposed to open and read letters, you also should treat each user's data as a closed envelope which you never open up, unless in the following cases:

-* There may things you need to import from specific files on there (like a user-supplied TLS certificate or DNS zone)
+* There may be things you need to import from specific files on there (like a user-supplied TLS certificate or DNS zone)
 * When running backups, you sometimes can't avoid seeing some of the modified filenames flying by (depending on the backup software)
 * After explicit permission of the user, when this is useful for tech support (e.g. fix a corrupt mysql database for them)

 In version 0.1 no user data exists because the TLS cert is part of the hoster-data, and so are the secondary email address to forward to and the git repository to pull the website content from.
 We don't need to back up users' websites, because they are already versioned and backed up in the git repository from which we're pulling it in.

 # Backups
 Your user-data, hoster-data, and billing folders together contain all the critical data